sagemath/trac_to_gh/Issue 552.md

 # Issue 552: come up with a better way of deciding whether or not the SAGE install has moved

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/552

 Original creator: was